 When the deployment is deleted, all of the “marketing” principals are deleted from the KDC as well.

-In this blog post, you learned how easy it is to create, manage and scale your StreamSets Data Collector deployments on Kubernetes using StreamSets Provisioning Agent in StreamSets Control Hub.
+In this blog post, you learned how easy it is to create, manage and scale your StreamSets Data Collector Engine deployments on Kubernetes using StreamSets Provisioning Agent in StreamSets Control Hub.
 If you’re interested in learning how to scale StreamSets Data Collectors on Azure Kubernetes Service, check out this blog post.